livegnik/2way-poc-design/02-architecture/managers/05-schema-manager.md

 * Enforcing that exactly one schema exists per app_id, preserving the namespace boundaries defined in `01-protocol/01-identifiers-and-namespaces.md`.
 * Validating schema structure, cardinality, and internal consistency before those rules can shape the `value_json` payloads described in `01-protocol/02-object-model.md`.
 * Rejecting malformed, incomplete, ambiguous, or conflicting schemas in the same failure class as `ERR_SCHEMA_*` outcomes from `01-protocol/09-errors-and-failure-modes.md`.
-* Compiling schemas into immutable in-memory structures.
+* Compiling schemas into immutable in-memory structures so downstream managers can rely on stable metadata per `01-protocol/00-protocol-overview.md`.
 * Maintaining per-app and per-kind mappings from type_key to numeric type_id so operations that choose either identifier form in `01-protocol/03-serialization-and-envelopes.md` can be processed deterministically.
 * Ensuring type_id stability across restarts and reloads, matching the immutability guarantees on `type_id` in `01-protocol/02-object-model.md`.
 * Exposing schema metadata to other managers through a read-only interface, including the ACL inputs identified in `01-protocol/06-access-control-model.md`.
 * Providing schema-based validation helpers to Graph Manager, which must run schema checks before persistence per `01-protocol/00-protocol-overview.md`.
 * Compiling and exposing sync domain configuration metadata to State Manager so the domain-scoped sync described in `01-protocol/07-sync-and-consistency.md` can be enforced.
 * Detecting and failing closed on schema integrity violations, surfacing the schema-specific failures enumerated in `01-protocol/09-errors-and-failure-modes.md`.
-* Participating in startup readiness determination.
+* Participating in startup readiness determination as part of the manager lifecycle described in `01-protocol/00-protocol-overview.md`.
-* Participating in controlled schema reload operations.
+* Participating in controlled schema reload operations without violating the compatibility posture of `01-protocol/10-versioning-and-compatibility.md`.

 This specification does not cover the following:

-* Creating, updating, or deleting schema graph objects.
+* Creating, updating, or deleting schema graph objects, which belong to general graph mutation flows enforced by Graph Manager.
-* Defining schema lifecycle policy beyond validation and reload semantics.
+* Defining schema lifecycle policy beyond validation and reload semantics; those policies are governed by `01-protocol/10-versioning-and-compatibility.md`.
-* Evaluating ACLs, ownership, or visibility rules.
+* Evaluating ACLs, ownership, or visibility rules, which are defined solely in `01-protocol/06-access-control-model.md`.
-* Performing graph writes except permitted creation of type_id mappings.
+* Performing graph writes except permitted creation of type_id mappings, and even those must honor the immutability rules in `01-protocol/02-object-model.md`.
-* Executing sync, reconciliation, or conflict resolution.
+* Executing sync, reconciliation, or conflict resolution, which stay within State Manager per `01-protocol/07-sync-and-consistency.md`.
 * Network transport, cryptographic verification, or peer negotiation (`01-protocol/04-cryptography.md`, `01-protocol/08-network-transport-requirements.md`).
 * Schema migration, backward compatibility handling, or data transformation (`01-protocol/10-versioning-and-compatibility.md`).
 * Application-level interpretation of schema semantics.